jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 The Contract may require behavior that’s not provided by a single External Dependency API.
 A Façade manages the transition to multiple External Dependency APIs.
 Since it has more External Dependencies, Façades will be more likely to change than an Adapter.
 It will have a larger implementation, but Façades should still not contain any business logic implementations.

 ## Business Logic
 Business Logic is Unstable/Flexible, which is sort of surprising.
-The Business Logic the main reason for the entire design and it is mostly invisible!
+The Business Logic is the main reason for the entire design, and it is mostly invisible!
 Like Adapters, the only Business Logic inward relationship is its creation.
 Since the Business Logic is Unstable/Flexible, it can be updated or even replaced without any impact upon the rest of the design.

 ## Configurers
 Configurers are pure Unstable/Flexible elements.
 Nothing depends upon them.
 Nothing knows about them.
 They are completely invisible to the rest of the design.
 Their only responsibility is to create objects in the design and assemble them.